mtzfactory/nango/docs/docs/pizzly/getting-started.md

 ```
 If you want to see the help for this command (and all others) run `npx pizzly help` and it will print the help for you.

-Now run `npx pizzly config:list` again and you should see your freshly added config 🎉
+Now run `npx pizzly config:list` again and you should see your freshly added config 🎉 (and run `npx pizzly` to see the list of all available CLI commands).

 ## Step 2: Trigger the OAuth flow from your frontend